Hakeemmidan/2048/README.md

 ## Features + How to play

-Dynamicallly move around using arrow keys or AWSD:
+Dynamicallly move cells around using arrow keys or AWSD:

 ![](./public/assets/move_around.gif)